LennartReddm/EvoAnalysisADGame/README.md

 # EvoAnalysisADGame

-A Google Colab notebook containing solutions for the Attacker-Defender Contest with two strategies (Dreu & Gross, 2019) using both classical and evolutionary game theory.
+A Google Colab notebook containing solutions for the Attacker-Defender Contest with two strategies (De Dreu & Gross, 2019) using both classical and evolutionary game theory.

 Reference: